iCal4j Filters

 A unary expression contains a single operand and operator, with the operand being another expression.
 Unary expressions may be of prefix or postfix form:

-<operand> <operator> # postfix expression, such as 'something exists'
+<operator> <operand> # prefix unary expression, such as 'not something'<operand> <operator> # postfix expression, such as 'something exists'

 Some example unary expressions include: